-In general, you have ten years from the last day of active duty to use this program.
+In general, you have 10 years from the last day of active duty to use this program.
 Benefits from the Montgomery GI Bill are paid directly to you and max out at 36 months.

-Benefits from The Post 9/11 GI Bill are paid directly to your school and max out at 36 months.
-Check out this pamphlet from The U.S. Department of Veterans Affairs for more details on this bill.
+Benefits from The Post-9/11 GI Bill may be paid directly to your school and max out at 36 months.
+Check out this pamphlet from the VA for more details on this bill.

 If you find yourself eligible for both, it can be difficult to figure out which to choose.
 Hopefully, a few of these considerations will make your decision easier:

-The Post 9/11 GI Bill offers more benefits
+- The Post-9/11 GI Bill offers more benefits

-The Post 9/11 GI Bill makes it easier to attend private schools
+- The Post-9/11 GI Bill makes it easier to attend private schools

-The Montgomery GI Bill offers more programs
+- The Montgomery GI Bill offers more programs

 - Both offer a “kicker” providing additional funds

 At first glance, it may seem like the Montgomery GI bill is a better deal since it’s paid to you directly, which means you can pocket the difference if there is any.
 But the amount you receive under this bill is capped at a certain rate.
-If your school tuition, housing, and books aren’t covered under that amount, you could fall short.
+If your school tuition, housing and books aren’t covered under that amount, you could fall short.

-On the other hand, the Post 9/11 GI Bill pays your full tuition at any public school – plus extra for housing, books, and supplies.
+On the other hand, the Post-9/11 GI Bill pays your full tuition at any public school – plus extra for housing, books and supplies.

-That said, sometimes a life event or change in major can add more time to your education.
+GI Bill college benefits typically cover four academic school years.
+But sometimes a life event or change in major can add more time to your education.
 If that happens to you, here are a few things you can do to keep your education as cheap as possible.

-Apply for the FAFSA
+- Apply for the FAFSA

-Look for additional state benefits
+- Look for additional state benefits

 Depending on the state you live in, there may be additional education benefits available to you.
 The American Legion has a list you can use to search your state.